-The specification sheet, also known as the project record, collects basic information on the home and work completed so that Michigan Saves can calculate the project's energy savings.
-This information must be entered by the contractor through the online form in OCP.
+The job record collects basic information on the home and work completed so that Michigan Saves can calculate the project's energy savings.
+This information must be entered by the contractor through the online form in NGEN.
 There is no paper version of this form.